 Know the Ingredients

-1- Mulethi or Liquorice Root (Glycyrrhiza glabra) is extensively used in Ayurveda.
-It relieves coughs, sore throats, respiratory problems, abdominal pain and hyperacidity.
+1- Mulethi or Licorice Root (Glycyrrhiza glabra) is extensively used in Ayurveda.
+It relieves coughs, sore throats, respiratory problems, abdominal pain, and hyperacidity.
 It is used to prepare cough remedies, skin preparations, and in combination with other plants for the treatment of ulcer.

-Liquorice should not be used in high blood pressure, fluid retention, diabetes and certain other conditions.
+Licorice should not be used in high blood pressure, fluid retention, diabetes, and certain other conditions.

-2- Vasa, Adhatoda, Malabar Nut Tree, Vasa, Vasaka (Adhatoda zeylanica, Justicia adhatoda or Adhatoda vasica) is used in Ayurveda for treatment of cough.
+2- Vasa, Adhatoda, Malabar Nut Tree, Vasa, Vasaka (Adhatoda zeylanica, Justicia adhatoda or Adhatoda vasica) is used in Ayurveda for the treatment of cough.
 It has antispasmodic, antiseptic, antitussive, hepatoprotective, immunomodulating and cough suppressant properties.
-The Leaf contain several different alkaloids, including vasicine, vasicinone, vasicinol, adhatodine, adhatonine, adhavasinone, anisotine, peganine, 7-methoxyvaicinone, desmethoxyaniflorine, 3- hydroxyanisotine, vasnetine, betaine, steroids and alkanes.
+The Leaf contains several different alkaloids, including vasicine, vasicinone, vasicinol, adhatodine, adhatonine, adhavasinone, anisotine, peganine, 7-methoxyvaicinone, desmethoxyaniflorine, 3- hydroxyanisotine, vasnetine, betaine, steroids, and alkanes.

 Vasa is an effective remedy for asthma, bronchitis, colds-cough, congestion and shortness of breath.
 Antitussive effects of Vasa is comparable to codeine.

-4- Ark, Suryahvya, Kshiri, Raktarka, Sadapushpa, Vikerna, Vasuka, Calotropis are few common name of Calotropis procera.
+4- Ark, Suryahvya, Kshiri, Raktarka, Sadapushpa, Vikerna, Vasuka, Calotropis are few common names of Calotropis procera.
 It is considered to possess similar medicinal properties to Calotropis gigantea (Madar, Aak).
 Calotropis procera bears purple and Calotropis gigantea white flowers.
-It is prescribed in bronchitis, and asthma.
+It is prescribed in bronchitis and asthma.

 Arka leaves contain calotropin and calotropagenin.
-Calotropain has marked ANTI-BLOOD COAGULATING activity which does not last long but is desirable in drugs used for treating coronary thrombosis.
+Calotropin has marked ANTI-BLOOD COAGULATING activity which does not last long but is desirable in drugs used for treating coronary thrombosis.

-Prolonged high doses intake of roots of plant cause headache, burning in micturition and leucorrhoea.
-Higher doses cause vomiting, diarrhoea, bradycardia and convulsions.
+Prolonged high doses intake of roots of the plant cause headache, burning in micturition and leucorrhoea.
+Higher doses cause vomiting, diarrhea, bradycardia, and convulsions.
 Aak is a toxic plant.

 5- Bhringraj is also known as Bhangra, Bhangro, Kesh Raja, Keshya and Eclipta.
 This plant grows along streams in hot areas and on humid soil.
-Bhringraj contains many alkaloids, alkenynes, cardiacbglycosides, coumarins, flavonoids, lipids, polyacetylene compounds, triterpenes, steroids, saponins, steroidal alkaloids etc. For medicinal purpose the paste of whole plant of Bhringraj is used, both internally and externally.
+Bhringraj contains many alkaloids, alkynes, cardiac glycosides, coumarins, flavonoids, lipids, polyacetylene compounds, triterpenes, steroids, saponins, steroidal alkaloids, etc. For the medicinal purpose, the paste of the whole plant of Bhringraj is used, both internally and externally.

 This medicinal plant is bitter, hot and sharp taste and is used for the treatment of Kapha and Vata Roga.

-It has deobstruent, depurative, emetic, purgative, styptic, antihepatotoxic, anti-inflammatory, antiulcerogenic, antibiotic, expectorant, antipyretic, stomachic, antiabortificient, antiasthmatic and antibronchitis properties.
-Eclipta alba is an effective liver tonic and given in case of enlargement of liver and spleen.
+It has deobstruent, depurative, emetic, purgative, styptic, antihepatotoxic, anti-inflammatory, antiulcerogenic, antibiotic, expectorant, antipyretic, stomachic, anti abortifacient, antiasthmatic and antibronchitis properties.
+Eclipta alba is an effective liver tonic and given in case of enlargement of the liver and spleen.

 Bhringraj is revitalizer and used as an anti-aging drug in Ayurveda.
-Internally, whole plant is used in treatment of anaemia, skin diseases, cough, bronchitis, allergic urticaria, flatulence, colic, liver infections, splenic and liver enlargements, catarrhal jaundice, vertigo, tinnitus, tooth loss, premature greying of hair, hyperacidity, gastritis, dysentery, night blindness, eye diseases, constipation and as an antiseptic to ulcers.
+Internally, whole plant is used in the treatment of anemia, skin diseases, cough, bronchitis, allergic urticaria, flatulence, colic, the liver infections, splenic and the liver enlargements, catarrhal jaundice, vertigo, tinnitus, tooth loss, premature greying of hair, hyperacidity, gastritis, dysentery, night blindness, eye diseases, constipation and as an antiseptic to ulcers.

 The whole plant contains the alkaloids achyranthine and betaine.
 Achyranthine, a water-soluble alkaloid, is reported to dilate blood vessels, increases the amplitude of respiration and lowers blood pressure.
 It also showed diuretic and purgative action.
 This plant is Contraindicated during pregnancy.